 For further reading on religious perspectives of this historic ruling, please see this article from The Washington Post and Jaweed Kaleem’s article in The Huffington Post, as well as general, ongoing analysis from The New York Times.

 The 77-page Supreme Court decision, United States v.
 Windsor, can be found here.

-Tags: American politics, church and state, gay marriage, law and religion, LGBT, morality, Mormons, public sphere, religion in the U.S., Roman Catholic Church, Supreme Court of the United States, U.S. Conference of Catholic Bishops
+Tags: American politics, church and state, gay marriage, law and religion, LGBTQ, morality, Mormons, public sphere, religion in the U.S., Roman Catholic Church, Supreme Court of the United States, U.S. Conference of Catholic Bishops